briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 Several factors can defer this potential *tragedy of the commons* [@hardin1968tragedy; @hamilton1964geneticalboth; @nowak2006five;
 @west2007evolutionary].
-For example, close relatives must benefit more from the cooperative act than others.
+For example, cooperators must benefit more from the cooperative act than others.
 This can occur when cooperators are clustered together in spatially-structured populations [@kudzalfick2011high;
 @fletcher2009simple; @nadell2010emergence] or when cooperators use